bioThai/Demultiplex/Assignment-the-first/Answers.md

             create/open a file to hold the FASTQ reads w/ummatched or low-q-score indexes

    Open all FASTQ read files (R1, R2, R3, R4)
-        Read each record in R1 file:
+        Read each record in R1, R2, R3, R4 file:
+            For each file:
-            Extract header line, store in a string variable EXtract seq line, store in a string variable Extract "+" line, store in string variable Extract qscore line, store in string variable Once the qscore line (4th line of record) is read, determine if
+                Extract header line, store in a string variable EXtract seq line, store in a string variable Extract "+" line, store in string variable Extract qscore line, store in string variable Extract qscore line (4th line of record), store in string variable If seq line of index 1 file (R2) == rev comp of seq line of index 2 file (R3):

    ```